 The nurse educates the member on the role of the PCP, assists the member in scheduling an appointment with the PCP, and gives the member information on procedures to follow until they receive care from the PCP.
-A copy of the encounter is faxed to the PCP immediately after the call.

-All interaction with hospital staff, urgent care center staff, and the PCP is documented.
-In addition, incidents reports are completed when a member does not accept the nurse's recommendations.
-The nurse uses a tracking mechanism to follow-up on the disposition of the member, as indicated, and notifies the PCP (and affiliated health plan in Los Angeles, if applicable) of any member who appears to require follow-up assistance with coordination of care
+All interaction with hospital staff, urgent care staff, and the PCP is documented.
+In addition, incident reports are completed when a member does not accept the nurse's recommendations.
+The nurse uses a tracking mechanism to follow-up on the disposition of the member, as indicated, and notifies the PCP of any member who appears to require follow-up assistance with coordination of care.